How important is regular servicing of my air conditioner

 - Feeling constantly tired

-So yes ventilation systems can be a breeding ground for a multitude of contaminants which can cause all sorts of health-related problems for people if the systems themselves do not have a thorough maintenance and servicing plan.
+So yes ventilation systems can be a breeding ground for a multitude of contaminants which can cause all sorts of health-related problems for people if the systems themselves do not have a thorough maintenance or air conditioning services plan.

 But before you get too concerned lets put things into perspective.
 Air conditioning has been widely used across the globe for decades and the technology is making the industry and systems better by the year.